-Tier 2 (hired from August 1, 2005 to March 26, 2014) - District pays the greater of Tier 1 contribution (after cost sharing) or PEMHCA published average of the four health benefit plans that had the largest state enrollment, multiplied by vesting percentage according to PEMHCA section 22893.
-Vesting percentages range from 50% to 100% for retirees with CalPERS service of 10 year to 20 years or more.
-Under the PEMHCA section 22893 the District's monthly contribution for Tier 2 was up to \$1,605 in 2015 and \$1,727 in 2016.
+Tier 2 (Hired from August 1, 2005 to March 26, 2014) - For the plan year 2016, the District paid the greater of the Tier 1 contribution (after cost sharing) or PEMHCA published average of the four health benefit plans that had the largest state enrollment, multiplied by vesting percentage according to PEMHCA Section 22893.
+Vesting percentages ranged from 50 percent to 100 percent for retirees with CalPERS service of 10 years to 20 years or more.
+Effective January 1, 2017, the District's contribution is 100 percent of the coverage level elected by the retiree, up to the greater of the same contribution amount as a retiree hired prior to August 1, 2005 multiplied by a vesting schedule or the 100/90 amount per PEMHCA.
+The 100/90 amount is 100 percent of the weighted average of single coverage and 90 percent of the weighted average of additional premium for two-arty and family coverage for the four PEMCHA plans with the highest State enrollment in the prior year, for 2017: \$707 for single, \$1,349 for two-party and \$1,727 for family.
+The District's contribution consist of the CalPERS statutory minimum required contribution of \$128 for 2017 and a contribution through a health reimbursement agreement (HRA).

-Tier 3 (hired after March 26, 2014) - District's contribution was the PEMHCA minimum amount of \$122/month in 2015 and \$125/month in 2016.
+Tier 3 (hired after March 26, 2014) - The District's contribution is the PEMHCA minimum required contribution of \$125 per month in 2016 and \$128 per month for 2017.